simonplend/simonplend.com/README.md

 - [ ] Add site analytics with Plausible
   - [ ] Copy and paste in their script tag
   - [ ] Only render in production build
+- [ ] Enable HTTPS on Netlify

 ### Nice to have features

+- [ ] Render a banner across the top when in development
 - [ ] Add IndieWeb features
   - [ ] Web mentions
   - [ ] What else?!